 Article I ~ Name and Purpose

-- Advise the academic senates of the public higher education segments, education officials, and policy makers on issues of intersegmental concern;
+- Advise the academic senates of the public higher education segments in California, education officials, and policy makers on issues of intersegmental concern;

 - Share information on issues of mutual concern, including but not limited to student preparation for postsecondary education, the Master Plan for Higher Education, access, transfer, articulation, general education, and educational quality and standards;

-- Develop and maintain by regularly reviewing and revising, as appropriate, competency statements for entering freshman and the Intersegmental General Education Transfer Curriculum (IGETC);
+- Develop and maintain by regularly reviewing and revising, as appropriate, competency statements for entering freshman;

-- Develop and promulgate common positions on intersegmental issues, including preparing position papers to inform policy discussions.
+- Develop and promulgate common positions on intersegmental issues in California, including preparing position papers to inform policy discussions.

 Article II ~ Membership

-Section 2: The Academic Senate of each segment shall appoint five representatives, including its Chair or President.
-In addition, the three segment executive directors shall serve as ex officio members of ICAS.
+The Academic Senate of each segment shall appoint five senate members, including its Chair or President.
+In addition, the three segment executive directors and other senate staff as invited by their chair shall serve as ex officio non-voting members of ICAS.

-Section 3: Each segment shall determine its own criteria for selecting members and its members’ terms of service.
+Each segment shall determine its own criteria for selecting members and its members’ term of service.

-Section 4: Each segment may select alternates for its representatives.
-Alternates serve only in the absence or disability of their principals and have full voting authority during their period of service.
+In the event of a member’s absence their segment may designate an alternate.
+Alternates serve only in the absence of their principals and have full voting authority during their period of service.

 Section 1: Officers.